tari-labs/tari-university/src/scaling/laser-beam/MainReport.md

 and $v^{\prime\prime}$, have a special purpose, discussed later, so that $\hat{k}\_{N\_{a}} \neq k\_{N\_{a}}
 \neq k^{\prime} \neq k^{\prime\prime}\_{N\_{a}}$ and $v\_{N\_{a}} \neq v^{\prime}\_{N\_{a}} \neq
 v^{\prime\prime}\_{N\_{a}}$.
 Alice's and Bob's contributions are denoted by subscripts $\_{a}$ and $\_{b}$ respectively.
-The capitalized use of $R$ and $P$ in the equations that follow denotes public nonce and public blinding factor respectively; $f$ is the fee; and $\mathcal{X}$ is the excess.
+In the equations that follow $f$ is the fee and $\mathcal{X}$ is the excess.
 The lock height in the signature challenge corresponds to the current blockchain height.
+Input commitment values and blinding factors are identified by superscript
+$^{\prime\prime}$.

 $$
 \begin{aligned}